INCATools/ontology-access-kit/docs/glossary.rst

     a :term:`Literal`.
 Datatype properties are not widely used in most bio-ontologies, and currently OAK has limited support for working with them.

+   Definition
+    The term "definition" usually means a textual definition that provides clear, operational, necessary and sufficient conditions for a :term:`Term`.
+A :term:`Logical Definition` refers to a definition that is written in some formal computable language such as FOL or :term:`OWL`.

    Logical Definition
     A :term:`Logical Definition` is a particular kind of :term:`Axiom` that is used to provide a definition of a term that is *computable*.